 Lisbon remains Western Europe’s least expensive capital and beyond that, shopping is also a cultural experience in here.
-These are the trendiest places to shop, from chic clothe stores to exhibitions for hipsters.
+These are the trendiest places to shop, from chic clothing stores to exhibitions for hipsters.

 Rua do Carmo, 87A (Chiado)

 Competing for the title of “world’s smallest shop,” this is a tiny glimpse into 1920s glamour.
-The small Art Deco space is able to host a few people at a time, who’re usually looking for hand-made gloves that always preserve their uniqueness.
+The small Art Deco space can host a few people at a time, who’re usually looking for hand-made gloves that always preserve their uniqueness.

 Praça do Príncipe Real, 26 (Príncipe Real)

 Constructed as a majestic residence in the 1800s, this is one of Lisbon’s most interesting shopping spots nowadays.
 Converted into a conceptual arts store in 2013, its rooms that invade two floors are now dedicated to lifestyle products, mostly coming from Portuguese designer brands.

 3GALERIA TEREZA SEABRA